 In Traditional Chinese Medicine (TCM) there is a view that foods hold hot or cold properties.
 In order to keep your body in balance, you must give your body what it needs!
-The concept is used in traditional Chinese medicine to refer to to the “energies” of foods and beverages, and is derived from the Yin/Yang concept in Taoism, hot being Yang, the masculine/aggressive force, and cold being Yin, the feminine/passive force.
+The concept is used in traditional Chinese medicine to refer to the “energies” of foods and beverages and is derived from the Yin/Yang concept in Taoism, hot being Yang, the masculine/aggressive force, and cold being Yin, the feminine/passive force.
 Any food can be roughly classified into hot, cold, and neutral categories.

 In TCM, it is believed that cold foods slow your digestion down, and in fact eating something warm can help to keep your body temperature at a moderate level.
 Broth-based soups can really help to cool you down, despite being counterintuitive.
 We recommend a mung bean soup, because not only can the broth cool and hydrate you, but the mung beans have strong cooling properties as well!
 Who knew?
 Here’s a recipe for our blog!